NeuroMorph-EPFL/NeuroMorph/README.md

 # Documentation

 [NeuroMorph Wiki](https://github.com/NeuroMorph-EPFL/NeuroMorph/wiki)
-Detailed instructions for each tool.
+Detailed instructions for installation and use.

 [Video Tutorial](https://www.youtube.com/watch?v=CVkcYjWgceM&vq=hd720)
 Quite legacy at this point, but still helpful for the measurement and image stack interaction tools.